bendourthe/computer-vision/README.md

 # Computer vision

-## This repository contains custom codes written to address specific projects* requiring the use of Computer Vision.
+## This repository contains custom codes and notebook written to address specific projects requiring the use of Computer Vision.

 ### Click on the corresponding language folder for more details about its content.

-*_e.g. image landmark labeling_

-Note: content currently under construction